saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/software_requirements_specification_final.md

 # Overview
 <p align='justify'>
-This Software needs Specification (SRS) document acts as a thorough blueprint detailing the Inventory Management System's(IMS) functional and non-functional needs.
+This Software needs Specification (SRS) document that acts as a thorough blueprint detailing the Inventory Management System's(IMS) functional and non-functional needs.
 It specifies the required features, functionalities, constraints, and interfaces, laying the groundwork for development and guiding the design, implementation, and testing phases.
 This document ensures that all stakeholders, including developers, designers, and clients, have a clear grasp of the project's scope and objectives.
 </p>

 # Software Requirements